CollectionBuilder/cb-docs/docs/pages/features.md

 - Add features based on collection items: term cloud and Timeline JS.
 - Add Bootstrap components: accordion, alert, button, card, icon, jumbotron, and modal.

-Visit the [Feature Includes Bonanza page](https://collectionbuilder.github.io/collectionbuilder-gh/feature_options.html){:target="_blank" rel="noopener"} for examples of what these look like and example code to adapt for your purposes.
+Visit the [Feature Includes Bonanza page](https://collectionbuilder.github.io/collectionbuilder-gh/feature_options.html) for examples of what these look like and example code to adapt for your purposes.
 Be sure the check the files in your "_includes/feature/" folder for full details, example code, and options!